 Table 4 presents the results of model (1).
 As predicted, we find a significant positive relation between FRAUD and RECORD (significant at the .01 level in all models).
-The hazard ratio for RECORD in the base model (column 1) indicates that the probability of fraud in the next year is higher (in the matched sample) by approximately 120% in firms run by CEOs with a legal record relative to firms run by CEOs with a clean record.
-In contrast, we do not find a significant relation between FRAUD and FRUGAL in any of the models in Table 4.
+The hazard ratio for RECORD in the base model (column 1) indicates that the probability of fraud in the next year is higher (in the

-Model 1 from Dechow, Ge, Larson and Sloan (2011) includes accruals based on the accruals model developed by Richardson, Sloan, Soliman and Tuna (2005)), the change in receivables, the change in inventory, %soft assets, the change in cash sales, the change in ROA, and an indicator variable measuring the issuance of stock and/or debt.
+&lt;sup>23 Model 1 from Dechow, Ge, Larson and Sloan (2011) includes accruals based on the accruals model developed by Richardson, Sloan, Soliman and Tuna (2005)), the change in receivables, the change in inventory, %soft assets, the change in cash sales, the change in ROA, and an indicator variable measuring the issuance of stock and/or debt.
 To the extent that the F-Score is based on symptoms of fraudulent reporting (accruals etc.), inclusion of the F-Score may "throw the baby out with the bath water".
 However, a comparison of the results with vs. without the F-Score reveals that this is not the case.

 &lt;sup>24 In untabulated results, we also include control variables for executives' equity-based incentives to misreport (DELTA), and opportunities to misreport (board monitoring (%INDEP, SOCIAL, and DIR\SHARES) and probability of an internal control weakness due to business strategy (IC\WEAKNESS)).
 Our results are robust to these controls.

-&lt;sup>25 Standard errors are clustered by firm in all analyses.
+Standard errors are clustered by firm in all analyses.
 As a robustness check, we cluster standard errors in fraud models by matched pair and find consistent results.